javisar/ONI-Modloader/README.md

 Installation
 ------------
+Make sure you're using a fresh install of ONI, meaning you'll need the original/unpatched Assembyl-CSharp.dll and Assembly-CSharp-firstpass.dll as it comes with a clean install.
-1. Copy 'Injector.exe' and 'Mono.Cecil.dll' to the folder: ...\OxygenNotIncluded_Data\Managed\
+1. Copy the contents of the "Managed" folder to: ...\OxygenNotIncluded_Data\Managed\
 2. Execute 'Injector.exe'.
-It will create a backup of 'Assembly-CSharp.dll' in 'Assembly-CSharp.dll.orig' and a new already patched 'Assembly-CSharp.dll'
+It will create a backups of 'Assembly-CSharp.dll' and Assembly-CSharp-firstpass.dll with the extension ".orig"  and a new patched set of dlls.
-3. Create the folder: ...\OxygenNotIncluded_Data\Managed\Mods\
-4. Move to this folder the following files:
-   * 0Harmony.dll
-   * ModLoader.dll
+3. You should now find a folder called "Mods" in your ONI main directory
-5. Also move to this folder all the mods you want to run.
+4. Move or copy all the mods you'd like to use to "Mods"
-6. Run the game and check ../OxygenNotIncluded_Data/output_log.txt for any errors.
+5. Run the game and check ../OxygenNotIncluded_Data/output_log.txt for any errors.

+Pleaso don't report bugs you encounter while mods are active.
+People at Klei work hard and shouldn't be bothered with bug reports which might originate from mods.

 Uninstallation
 --------------
-Just rename 'Assembly-CSharp.dll.orig' to 'Assembly-CSharp.dll'
+Just rename 'Assembly-CSharp.dll.orig' to 'Assembly-CSharp.dll' and 'Assembly-CSharp-firstpass.dll.orig' to 'Assembly-CSharp-firstpass.dll'

 Requirements